 It looks like delicious chocolate, but, unfortunately, it’s not.
 What these bunnies can do, though, is give your 7th grade students a little bit of (much needed) stress relief.
 Possibly because of them being tricked into biting stress-balls by mistake.

-Instead of giving some treats out to the class opt for something more practical, like these customized hand sanitizer or lotion bottles.
+Instead of giving some treats out to the class opt for something more practical, like these Easter themed body butters.
 It’s a great neutral gift that can appeal to pretty much anyone in the class.

 Easter Smore Bags

 These treats are really creative!
 The Etsy listing is for an instant download so you can use it again and again, or put it together at the last minute.

 Individually wrapped candy is a great way to inexpensively give out to the entire class.
 There’s a lot of Easter themed treats out there so get creative!

 These felt bunnies are just too cute to pass up.
 You can either give them out as-is or make them into something else like a magnet or hair clip.

 School work is a lot more fun when a cute pen helps you out.
 Grab these for your 7th grade classroom.
 They’re great for Easter or any spring gift giving.